lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	cause the PIDs of tasks to be removed from this file when the task exits.

-  set_event_notrace_pid:

-	Have the events not trace a task with a PID listed in this file.
-	Note, sched_switch and sched_wakeup will trace threads not listed in this file, even if a thread's PID is in the file if the sched_switch or sched_wakeup events also trace a thread that should be traced.

-	To have the PIDs of children of tasks with their PID in this file added on fork, enable the "event-fork" option.
-That option will also cause the PIDs of tasks to be removed from this file when the task exits.

   set_graph_function:

 	Functions listed in this file will cause the function graph tracer to only trace these functions and the functions that they call.
 (See the section "dynamic ftrace" for more details).
-	Note, set_ftrace_filter and set_ftrace_notrace still affects
-	what functions are being traced.

   set_graph_notrace: